Mangaal/argocd-performance-test/readme.md

 This repository contains the configuration used to test ArgoCD's performance when managing 100 applications across 100 different namespaces on an OpenShift cluster.

+## Prerequisites

+- **ArgoCD Installation**: Ensure that ArgoCD is installed and configured in your cluster.
+- **OpenShift Cluster**: This setup is designed to run on an OpenShift cluster, but any Kubernetes-like environment should work.

 ## Why Use Kube-Burner?

 [Kube-Burner](https://kube-burner.github.io/kube-burner/latest/) is a versatile tool that not only creates resources but also waits for them to reach a desired state and collects relevant metrics.
 This capability is particularly useful for performance testing and benchmarking.